heroku/heroku-data-privatelink-cli/README.md

 ## `heroku data:privatelink:access:remove [DATABASE]`

-remove an account from your privatelink endpoint's whitelist
+remove an allowed account from your privatelink endpoint

 ```
 USAGE